 There’s no guarantee the Department of Health will do its job in a timely manner, or that medical marijuana treatment centers will provide quality or affordable cannabis products.

-Under the existing Florida marijuana legalization system, only one dispensary has opened.
+Under the existing Florida marijuana legalization system, only a few dispensaries have opened.

-The company that runs the dispensary (Trulieve) has a website so vague you have no idea what strains of cannabis are being grown and sold, how the marijuana is grown and processed, or what the cannabinoid and terpenoid percentages of various products are.
+The company that runs the dispensaries (Trulieve) has a website so vague you have no how the marijuana is grown and processed, or what the exact cannabinoid and terpenoid percentages ratios of various products are.